jhonlouisetan/Coin-Detector-Project/README.md

 ## About
+Title: Simple Smart Coin Counter and Detector through Arduino and Proteus

 A simple smart coin counter and detector project using Arduino and Proteus.

 ## Purpose
-A partial requirement for CS175 Artificial Intelligence
+A research paper and project for CS175 Artificial Intelligence

 ## Members
 - James Matthew Avancena